-Staten Island Construction Accident Attorneys
+Staten Island Construction Accident Attorney

 As a construction worker, when you show up to work, you expect to find safe working conditions.
 Unfortunately, that doesn’t always happen, and when it doesn’t, you may suffer tragic consequences.

 When your employer, the general contractor, subcontractors, or construction site owners do not take the proper precautions to protect construction workers, terrible things can happen.
 If you or a loved one has experienced an injury at a construction site, you deserve a Staten Island Construction Accident lawyer to help you maximize your financial recovery, so you can focus on your physical recovery.

 Construction accidents are serious, and many are preventable.
 The Occupational Safety and Health Administration (OSHA) provides information on the Fatal Four, which are the four most common construction site accident causes:

 - Falls: Falling from objects, such as ladders or scaffolding, account for one-third of all construction site accident deaths.
 This underscores the importance of following proper safety procedures to keep you safe while working.
 In New York, due to the state’s so-called Scaffold Law, should you fall from a height you have the chance to secure more compensation than in other workers’ comp cases.
 Make sure to call Jacoby & Meyers, LLP, if you fell from a height, and see if the Scaffold Law applies to your case.

 - Struck by object: This type of accident accounts for about 11 percent of construction accident injuries.
 Struck-by-object accidents can alter victims’ lives, whether it was a flying rock or a piece of debris, the speed and weight of the object determine how serious a resulting injury will be and how long recovery will take.